A branching particle system as a model of semipushed fronts: Introduction

 \begin{enumerate} \item Most of the time, the particles stay in the interval $[0,L]$.
-Therefore, the system is well approximated by a BBM with drift $-\mu$, branching rate $r(x)$, killed at $0$ and at the additional barrier $L$. \item From time to time, on the time-scale of the CSBP (which we expect to be $N^{\alpha-1}$) a particle reaches $L$.
-The barrier $L$ is chosen in such a way that the number of descendant of a particles hitting $L$ is of order $N$ after a short time (on the time scale of the CSBP). \item In order to deal with these descendants, we let the particle reaching $L$ evolve freely during a time period which is large but of order 1.
-Following \cite{Berestycki2010}, one can for example fix some large constant $y$ and track the descendants when they first reach $L-y$.
+Therefore the system is well-approximated by a BBM with drift $-\mu$ and branching rate $r(x)$, killed at $0$ and at the additional barrier $L$. \item From time to time, on the time scale of the CSBP (which we expect to be $N^{\alpha-1}$) a particle reaches $L$.
+The barrier $L$ is chosen in such a way that the number of descendants of a particle hitting $L$ is of order $N$ after a short time (compared to the time scale of the CSBP). \item In order to deal with these descendants, we let the particles reaching $L$ evolve freely during a time period which is large but of order 1.
+Following \cite{Berestycki2010}, one can, for example, fix some large constant $y$ and track the descendants when they first reach $L-y$.
 The number of such descendants will be a random quantity with tail $1/x^\alpha$.
-This random quantity will be proportional to an \emph{additive martingale} of the BBM rooted at the particle that reaches $L$. \item After this large (but independent of $L$) relaxation time, all particles are again in the interval $[0,L]$ and the system can again evolve as before. \end{enumerate}
+This random quantity will be proportional to an \emph{additive martingale} of the BBM rooted at the particle that reaches $L$. \item After this large (but independent of $L$) relaxation time, all particles are again in the interval $[0,L]$ and the system evolves as before. \end{enumerate}

 Thanks to this sketch of proof, one can infer a suitable value of $L$ and justify the definition of the parameter $\mu$.
 Indeed, the first step implies that most of the time, the system can be approximated by a heat equation in the interval $[0,L]$ with Dirichlet boundary conditions.
-In other words, if we denote by $\mathcal N^L_t$ the set of particles in the BBM at time $t$ that have stayed in the interval $[0,L]$ until time $t$, the density of particles is given by the Many-to-one lemma: \begin{lemma}[Many-to-one lemma] Let $p_t(x,y)$ be the fundamental solution to the PDE
+In other words, if we denote by $\mathcal N^L_t$ the set of particles in the BBM at time $t$ that have stayed in the interval $[0,L]$ until time $t$, the density of particles is given by the many-to-one lemma (see e.g.~\cite{Lawler:2018vn}, p.188): \begin{lemma}[Many-to-one lemma] Let $p_t(x,y)$ be the fundamental solution to the PDE

-Then for every measurable, positive function $f:\R_+\to\R$, we have\footnote{The notation $\E_x$ means that we start with one particle at position $x$.}
+Then for every measurable positive function $f:\mathbb{R}_+\to\mathbb{R}$, we have\footnote{The notation $\mathbb{E}_x$ means that we start with one particle at position $x$.}

-\end{lemma} Therefore, the function $p_t$ can be deduced from the Sturm--Liouville theory.
-Since (A) is not self-adjoint, we first set the function $q_t$ in such a way that
+\end{lemma} The function $p_t$ can be deduced from the Sturm--Liouville theory.
+Since (A) is not self-adjoint, we first define a function $\tilde p_t$ in such a way that